 Another advantage of CFDs is that it is much easier to open an account to exchange them than to open an account for futures.
-In general, there is less regulation around contracts for difference, and you can start trading with much less capital.
+In general, you can start trading with much less capital.

 There are other considerations when choosing between CFD and futures contracts.
 As mentioned above, both take advantage of your money, which in practice means that your broker charges you interest.
 However, while with CFDs the interest is charged daily, with the futures, the price is included in the asset.
 As indicated, the competition for your company should ensure that the fee charged is reasonable, but this is something you should verify.
 Since CFDs are usually a commercial vehicle, and you do not buy them to keep them for long, the interest is usually not high enough to be a problem.
 In the same way there is the option to keep them for a little more time if the price needs to oscillate.
 When you change a future you may not have the luxury of having enough time for this to happen.